 This post is not going to tell you to have more faith.
 It is not going to paper over a real and legitimate fear with a Bible verse and a smile.
 What it is going to do is take the fear seriously — look it directly in the face — and then show you what Scripture actually says when it speaks to people who are genuinely afraid of dying, genuinely uncertain about what comes next, and genuinely struggling to hold their theology and their terror in the same hands.

-Because the fear of death is not a sin.
+The fear of death is not a sin.
 It is one of the most deeply human experiences that exists.
 And the God of the Bible has a great deal to say directly into it.

 Why the fear of dying is so deeply human — and so deeply reasonable